 - Cons: No option to purchase, less flexibility and freedom

 If you like the conveniences that come with an apartment but are looking to own, a condo might be a great fit for you.
-Instead of having a building manager or landlord manage your unit, you’re in charge of all the repairs and the upkeep of your individual unit.
-They’re a great option for city living and for older adults who want to own and have a mortgage but don’t want to deal with the upkeep of a single-family home.
+Instead of having a building manager or landlord oversee your unit, you’re in charge of all the repairs and the upkeep.
+Condos are a great option for city living and for older adults who want to own and have a mortgage but don’t want to deal with the upkeep of a single-family home.

 - Cons: Less privacy and free agency

-A co-op is also known as a housing cooperative, and this type of housing is quite different from the others.
+A co-op is also known as a housing cooperative.
+This type of housing is quite different from the others.
 When you buy into a co-op, you’re buying a share of the company that owns the building rather than actual property.
 The number of shares you own typically correlates to how much space you’re afforded in the co-op.
 Once accepted into a co-op and after purchasing shares, you’ll have a vote on common spaces, and you’ll split maintenance costs and other fees.

 - Pros: Great sense of community, less expensive than a traditional home